ZeroMock/ZeroMock/README.md

 - Mocking a concrete class will make all non-generic functions and properties return `default`.
 - Fields are uneffected.
 - ⚠️ Generics must be setup manually.
 If not, it will call the concrete behaviour.
-- ⚠️ Methods that have been inlined by the JIT
+- ⚠️ Methods that have been inlined by the JIT cannot be mocked and currently will throw exception during mocking.

 ---